Powered by

 IFS THERAPY

-Internal Family Systems is a type of Ego State Therapy and is one of the most up to date, robust theories of personality, it has been evidence-based psychotherapy since 2015, but has been developed and adapted since the 1980s to become a therapeutic model in its own right.
-I use IFS 'in person' and also use IFS for 'online therapy'.
+IFS is a type of Ego State Therapy and is one of the most up-to-date, robust theories of personality.
+IFS Therapy has been an evidence-based psychotherapy since 2015 but has been developed and adapted since the 1980s into a therapeutic model in its own right.
+I use IFS both in person and for online therapy.

-Because trauma is often such a complex and overwhelming field, we benefit from a map or a language to be able to understand, process and heal - IFS/Internal Family Systems and Ego State Therapy give us this language.
+Because trauma is often such a complex and overwhelming field, we benefit from a map or a language to understand, process, and heal — IFS/Internal Family Systems and Ego State Therapy give us this.

-IFS Therapy is particularly beneficial for people who are interested in positive change.
-The theory is based on the idea everyone is made up of different 'parts' - just think of the times you've been in two minds about something, had an internal battle with yourself, or maybe feeling and thinking many things at once.
+IFS Therapy is particularly beneficial for people who are interested in making positive changes.
+IFS theory is based on the idea that everyone is made up of different ‘parts’ or 'aspects' of themselves.
+Just think of the times you’ve been in two minds about something, had an internal battle or conflict, or felt many different things at once.
+Feelings can chop and change when parts are active, and the mind can race with many different thoughts.
+Just like individuals, all parts can have their own emotions, behaviors, beliefs, and experiences.

-Dr Richard Schwartz's IFS model works on the idea we all have 'Parts' of us that make us function.
-Parts are categorized into 3 groups, identified below, and then there is also Self, which is the space in which 'Parts' exist.
+Dr. Richard Schwartz’s IFS model works on the idea that we all have ‘parts’ of us that help us function.
+Parts are categorized into three groups, identified below, and there is also Self, which is the space in which ‘Parts’ exist.
 See which of these parts you can recognize in yourself:

-Firefighters – Help you cope when you begin to feel overwhelmed.
+Firefighters – Help you cope when you feel overwhelmed.

-Firefighters tend to have high energy to take over you.
-They are usually reactive and obsessive, they quickly put the fire of emotion or crisis out in different ways such as: dissociating, and sending you to sleep.
+Firefighters tend to have high energy and often take over when you’re feeling overwhelmed.
+They are reactive and obsessive, quickly putting out the "fire" of emotion or crisis in different ways, such as dissociating or sending you to sleep.

-Managers – They run the show most of the time, telling us what to do, and doing lots of thinking for us.
+Managers – They run the show most of the time, telling us what to do and doing a lot of thinking for us.

 Exiles – Parts that have been hurt, rejected, and abandoned.